JuliaDynamics/ComplexityMeasures.jl/docs/src/examples.md

 ## Statistical complexity of iterated maps

-In this example, we reproduce parts of Fig. 1 in Rosso et al. (2007): We compute the statistical complexity of the Henon, logistic and Schuster map, as well as that of k-noise.
+In this example, we reproduce parts of Fig. 1 in [Rosso2007](@citet): We compute the statistical complexity of the Henon, logistic and Schuster map, as well as that of k-noise.

 ```@example MAIN
 using ComplexityMeasures
 using Distances